RenaSchott/Project2-JSGame/README.md

 ![Landing page](assets/readme-images/landing.png)
 ![Game page](assets/readme-images/game.png)

-Being interested in different memmory challenges, this JavaScript game should be a little challange for the brain.
+Being interested in different memory challenges, this JavaScript game should be a little challenge for the brain.
 The game should test the visual memory of the user, while hopefully having fun.

 View the live project here: <https://renaschott.github.io/Project2-JSGame/>